AuMTRoN-SYSTEM/Klavierpedal/docs/00_IDENTITY.md

 ## History

 I've been a hobbyist programmer for around 40 years.
+I'm also a musician.

 Over that time I've worked on several platforms, including: